Class of Business Training

 This section gives details on the components of product training i.e. the class of business training and product-specific training.

 Class of Business

 Class of business training refers to training that focuses on general product category knowledge in relation to the line of business.
-To assure the quality thereof, the proposed legislation suggests that only an accredited provider or educational institutions can provide class of business training.
+To assure the quality thereof, the proposed legislation suggests that only an accredited provider or educational institutions can provide the class of business training.

 The seven classes of business, as outlined in Figure 5 are each divided into sub-classes under which different financial products fall.

 FSPs, KIs and representatives attend the relevant class of business training in which they provide financial advice.
-Compared to the 26 second level REs, the seven classes of business should reduce the number of hours an advisor spends on meeting this particular product knowledge requirement.
+Compared to the 26-second level REs, the seven classes of business should reduce the number of hours an advisor spends on meeting this particular product knowledge requirement.

 SETAs (two of the industry’s most relevant and prominent being INSETA and BANKSETA) provide accreditation for trainers according to the criteria set determined by the QCTO.
 This accreditation process can be awarded based on any single or combination of the following delivery methodologies:

 Conventional contact classes, recognition of prior learning (RPL), e-learning, distance learning and learnerships.
 Each methodology is associated with its own learning programme evaluation process.

 The accreditation process typically consists of the following phases: